Accelerated first-order methods for a class of semidefinite programs: Abstract

 \section{Abstract}

 This paper introduces a new storage-optimal first-order method (FOM), CertSDP, for solving a special class of semidefinite programs (SDPs) to high accuracy.
 The class of SDPs that we consider, the \emph{exact QMP-like SDPs}, is characterized by low-rank solutions, \textit{a priori} knowledge of the restriction of the SDP solution to a small subspace, and standard regularity assumptions such as strict complementarity.
 Crucially, we show how to use a \emph{certificate of strict complementarity} to construct a low-dimensional strongly convex minimax problem whose optimizer coincides with a factorization of the SDP optimizer.
 From an algorithmic standpoint, we show how to construct the necessary certificate and how to solve the minimax problem efficiently.
+Our algorithms for strongly convex minimax problems with inexact prox maps may be of independent interest.
 We accompany our theoretical results with preliminary numerical experiments suggesting that CertSDP significantly outperforms current state-of-the-art methods on large sparse exact QMP-like SDPs.